WMTU/wmtu.mtu.edu/station-documents.md

 ### ARTICLE V - AUTOMATION USE AND PROCEDURE

+__Section 1.__ Automation Definition

-__Section 1.__ Automation is defined as the sound delivery system established when no live show host is attainable.
+1. Automation is defined as the sound delivery system established when no live show host is available or scheduled.

+__Section 2.__ Automation Purpose

-__Section 2.__ Automation is only to be used as a supplement in order to maintain a continuous broadcast, when all regular broadcasting sources are unavailable.
+1. Automation is to be used as a supplement in order to maintain a continuous broadcast, when all regular broadcasting sources are unavailable.

+__Section 3.__ Automation Usage

+1. The rules of automation usage are as follows:
-__Section 3.__ The automation system is only to be activated by the Broadcast Supervisor with the approval of the General Manager or the Head of Technology if the General Manager is unavailable.
-The Broadcast Supervisor is subject the loss of his or her position upon violation.
+  1. Automation may be activated by the air staff with approval of the Broadcast Supervisor or his/her assistant(s).

-1. If the Broadcast Supervisor is not available, he or she should delegate the responsibility to an available senior staff member.
-2. Activating the automation system requires verification and will be logged accordingly.
+  2. If no member of the the Broadcasting Department can be contacted, the General Manager may grant approval.

 __Section 4.__ Playlists for automation must be approved by the Programming Director.